What is Enteric Coated Fish Oil? Do you need it?

 Bottom-line: Enteric Coated Fish Oil

 Enteric coated fish oil prevents burps and is well-absorbed.
 It’s a win-win.
-Especially if you start with high quality, pharmaceutical grade fish oil.
+Especially if you start with high quality, ultra-concentrated fish oil.